franceshuisman/CleaningDataProject/CodeBook.md

 CODE BOOK - DATA CLEANING PROJECT

+Below are the variable names used in the final 'wearablesmean' data set.
+Please see the README for a description of how they were generated.

 ACTIVITY: Description of activity for which the data were measured.

 SUBJECT: ID number of exprimental subject.